mhydara0624/FreightLoadboard/README.md

 </details>
 <details>
 <summary> Front-End</summary>
 The front end was made using React and using hooks useState and useEffect to manage state and display data.
 In the home page I used material UI basic table to implement the loadboard that shows all loads for a given board.
+The styles implemented used a lot of backgrounmd images and opaque forms to give it a sleek professional look.
 </details>